 Physical therapists can modify land-based HIIT for AHIIT or develop new programs depending on their patients’ abilities and fitness level.
-Below is a suggested program for those in moderate physical shape.
-Either stick with round one or move through the three rounds.
-Regardless, they should spend about 20-30 minutes in the pool.
+Regardless of routine, patients should spend about 20-30 minutes in the pool.

 HIIT will endure as a hot topic in the fitness and training universe as studies continue to show its worth and fitness seekers continue to feel and see, first hand, its positive effects.
 And as more folks gain access to underwater treadmills and other aquatic environments, AHIIT will continue to aid those with a desire to unload their joints and utilize water’s natural properties to condition and heal.

 Request a Free Info Kit View Our Products Find a Pool Near You

 2 comments on “Aquatic HIIT | Increasing Fitness at Any Level”

 As the Cancer Survivor Stage4 of NEUROPATHY- PERIPHERAL Side effects (very painful and no recovery) I would highly recommend. the INSURANCE COMPANIES REVIEW THESE WATER-Therapy instead of prolonged medications!!
 Insurance company requires to take a long look into those HYDROWAX’s REHABILATION EQUIPMENT!
 Sign off.

 Wow!
 An aquatic workout is not just for less muscle soreness but also provides different health benefits for our body.
 Thank you for sharing this post! 🙂